-The first report is due around April 2023.
+The first report was due to be published in April 2023.

 The internet has helped increase interest in British Sign Language by members of the public, politicians and training companies.
 Hopefully, BSL’s popularity will translate into equality and improved access for Sign Language users.

 Deaf Culture and History on the BSL Curriculum

 Tutors teach students the fundamentals of cultural deafness as part of the BSL curriculum.
 As students progress and become more fluent in BSL, they learn specific topics that are important in understanding Deaf history.
 Topics include education, sport and leisure, Deaf clubs and equipment.
 Learning these topics gives students a better appreciation for culture when they become involved in the Deaf community.

 Many students enjoy becoming part of a community that holds strong values of unity.

 ‘Found’ is a short film about Deaf identity.
 Identifying as a member of a cultural, or linguistic minority is linked to exposure to sign language, clubs and other experiences that occur naturally in the signing community.

 History is also important for preserving old signs.
 BSL is changing.
 Like many languages, BSL changes over time.
 The most obvious impact is technology.
 For example, the sign for phones has changed to reflect the devices in everyday use.
 The problem with this, it that it has become more noticeable that signs are being lost.
 The history of BSL is just as important as the culture.

 If you want to find out more about deaf history, you can contact the Deaf History Society